Management: Line management

 Line managers include supervisors, section leaders, forepersons, and team leaders.
 They focus on controlling and directing regular employees, either in direct service delivery or in back-office areas of work.
 They are usually responsible for assigning employees tasks, guiding and supervising employees on day-to-day activities, ensuring the quality and quantity of production and/or service, making recommendations and suggestions to employees on their work, and channeling employee concerns that they cannot resolve to mid-level managers or other administrators.
 Low-level, frontline or "front-line" managers also act as role models for their team members.
-Deficits in frontline management can impact critically on service delivery and customer satisfaction.
+Deficits in frontline management can critically impact service delivery and customer satisfaction.

 Training and education

 Colleges and universities worldwide offer bachelor's degrees, graduate programs, diplomas, and professional certificates in management.
-These are most commonly housed within colleges of business, business schools, or faculties of management, but may also be offered in related departments such as economics, public policy, or the social sciences.
+These programs are most commonly housed within colleges of business, business schools, or faculties of management.
+Still, they may also be offered in related departments such as economics, public policy, or the social sciences.

-Scholars have argued that higher education played a central role in the so-called "managerial revolution" of the 20th century, by formalizing managerial skills and expanding the professionalization of management as a discipline.
+Scholars have argued that higher education played a central role in the so-called "managerial revolution" of the 20th century by formalizing managerial skills and expanding the professionalization of management as a discipline.

 Undergraduate

 At the undergraduate level, the most common business programs are the Bachelor of Business Administration (BBA) and Bachelor of Commerce (B.Com.).

-These typically comprise a four-year program designed to give students an overview of the role of managers in planning and directing within an organization.
+These typically comprise a four-year program that provides students with an overview of managers' roles in planning and directing within an organization.

 Course topics include accounting, financial management, statistics, marketing, strategy, and other related areas.

 Many other undergraduate degrees include the study of management, such as Bachelor of Arts and Bachelor of Science degrees with a major in business administration or management and the Bachelor of Arts (BA) or Bachelor of Science (BS) in political science (PoliSci) with a concentration in public administration or the Bachelor of Public Administration (B.P.A), a degree designed for individuals aiming to work as bureaucrats in the government jobs.

 Many colleges and universities also offer certificates and diplomas in business administration or management, which typically require one to two years of full-time study.

-To manage technological areas, one often needs an undergraduate degree in a STEM area.
+To work in technology, one often needs an undergraduate degree in a STEM area.